-The easiest way to get a blogger to link to you isn’t to pay them, but instead it is to write a guest post on their blog… similar to this.
+The easiest way to get a blogger to link to you isn’t to pay him or her.
+It is to write a guest post on his or her blog, similarly to this.

-In every guest post you publish, just include a short bio that describes you and your company.
-And obviously, link your company name to your company website.
+In every guest post you publish, include a short bio that describes you and your company.
+And, obviously, link your company name to your company website.

 - Go to Technorati and search for related blogs.

-- After you have some topic ideas send the blogger an email asking if they are currently accepting any guest authors.
-And within that email tell them the content idea you have and how it would be beneficial for their readers.
+- After you have some topic ideas, send the blogger an email asking if he or she is currently accepting any guest authors.
+Within that email, tell your prospective blogger the content idea you have and show him or her how it would be beneficial for the blog’s readers.

 - If you are accepted to be a guest author, great!
-If not, move along and approach other bloggers.
+If not, move on and approach other bloggers.

-There are tons of ways you can increase the amount of sites linking to yours.
-It isn’t rocket science and it doesn’t have to cost you an arm and a leg like these link building tactics.
+There are tons of ways in which you can increase the number of sites linking to yours.
+It isn’t rocket science, and it doesn’t have to cost you an arm and a leg like these link building tactics.